thanhtungtav4/ecommerce.io/wp-content/plugins/woo-variation-swatches/README.txt

 <hr />
 👉 Show Cross Sign For Out of Stock Variation Swatches (Unlimited Variations Without hiding out of stock item from catalog)

-The free version of thos Swatches plugin enables you to show cross signs up to 30 variations that are currently out of stock.
+The free version of those Swatches plugin enables you to show cross signs up to 30 variations that are currently out of stock.
 However, the advanced version will allow to show cross signs for unlimited variations.

   [Live Demo & Documentation](http://bit.ly/3rd-readme-demo-cross-out-of-stock-variations-more-than-30-variations)
 <hr />